Combo Rangers: Development

 The series premiered in 1998 through its own website that was under the domain of the company UOL.
 The series was initially created as a joke by Fábio Yabu when he was 17 years old starting as a comedy webcomic produced by Macromedia Flash, however, as it became more popular, Yabu began to take his project more seriously, creating more complex stories and gradually hiring artists to assist in their work.
 Between October and December 2000, the third season entitled Combo Rangers Revolution was released, with its first 3 chapters released in printed form in a miniseries by the publisher JBC at the same time that the plot of the miniseries was presented in animated form by the website with professional voice actors such as Fábio Lucindo and Fátima Noya.

 After the inconclusive end of the webcomic, in August 2001 the comics began to be sold in print definitively by JBC, where it remained in publication for a whole year lasting 12 issues.
-In January 2003 the series was moved to another publisher, Panini Comics, which published the comics until it was canceled after 10 issues, according to Fábio Yabu for financial reasons as he was no longer able to pay the artists.
+In January 2003 the series was moved to another publisher, Panini Comics, which published the comics until it was canceled after 10 issues, according to Fábio Yabu for financial reasons as he was no longer able to pay the artists due to inflation of the currency at the time.
 In 2004, Yabu decided to stop writing the comic, in order to focus solely on his book "Princesas do Mar" (Sea Princesses).
 After a while, the website returned, reposting the first two seasons of the webcomic, but stopped receiving updates in 2005.

 In December 2012, Yabu ran a crowdfunding project on the website Catarse.me to release a new Combo Rangers story as a graphic novel.
 The funding was successful and the book was released in Brazil in 2013.
 It was followed by two sequel books, the latter of which had a crowdfunding campaign launched for it in 2017.